AndreasFaust/gatsby-plugin-htaccess/README.md

 # Gatsby Plugin Htaccess

 **Gatsby Plugin Htaccess** creates a “.htaccess”-file every time a gatsby build is triggered.
-This file contains by default all rules specified by Apache Server Configs v3.0.0 from “HTML5 Boilerplate” (https://github.com/h5bp/server-configs-apache).
+This file contains by default all rules specified by [Apache Server Configs v3.0.0](https://github.com/h5bp/server-configs-apache) by [H5BP](https://github.com/h5bp).
 Additionally, the headers for HTTP caching are set as recommended by the Gatsby team: https://www.gatsbyjs.org/docs/caching/

 ## Getting Started